TechsCode-Team/UltraEconomyWiki/features/bank.md

 # Bank System
-**Ultra Economy** also offers a bank feature, the latter allows all players who have permission to create a bank account and give it the name they prefer.
+**Ultra Economy** also offers a bank feature, wich allows all the players to create a bank account and give it the name they prefer.
 Along with it are added many other countless features.
 <br>

 ## Start